harry0302/udacity-cloud-developer-prj5/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless Article application.
+This should start a development server with the Angular application that will interact with the serverless Article application.

 ***